International Federation of Consulting Engineers: History

 There were 59 participants at the inaugural meeting during a World Exhibition in Ghent, Belgium, in July 1913, called to discuss the possibility of forming a global federation of consulting engineers.
 Of these, 19 were official delegates from the US, Belgium, Denmark, France, Germany, Netherlands and Switzerland, with the remainder coming from Austria–Hungary, Canada, Russia and the UK.
 This meeting led to FIDIC's formal constitution being adopted on 22 July 1913.
 Some countries maintained only provisional links during the first few years.
 The founding members of FIDIC were Belgium, France, and Switzerland.
 FIDIC led a difficult life until the late 1940s with changing numbers of members, all from European countries.
 The United States, Australia, Canada, and South Africa joined these in 1959.
 The first member associations from the developing world, from Central Africa (now Malawi), Zambia and Zimbabwe, joined in 1962.
 Colombia joined in 1967.
 FIDIC has members in 104 countries.

-In March 2018, Nelson Ogunshakin was appointed as the new CEO of FIDIC, to replace its retiring managing director, Enrico Vink.
-The current president is Catherine Karakatsanis.
+In May 2025, Susanna Zammataro was appointed as the new CEO of FIDIC.
+The current president is Alfredo Ingletti.